 1.1 Skipped IntraBL signaling using skip_flag in Inter slice (TI, JCTVC-L0230)

 It is proposed to modify skipped IntraBL CU signaling in Inter (P and B) slice.
-In the proposed method, skip_flag is always followed by intra_bl, which means that a CU can be skipped by either the merge process or the inter-layer texture prediction.
-Therefore, even when skip_flag is equal to 1, merge_index is signaled only if intra_bl is equal to 0.
+The proposed method signals cu_skip_flag instead of rqt_root_cbf for skipped IntraBL CU in Inter slice.
+To be specific, cu_skip_flag is always followed by texture_bl_flag and merge_idx is signaled only if texture_bl_flag is equal to 0 even when cu_skip_flag is equal to 1.
+It means that a CU can be skipped by either the merge process or the inter-layer texture prediction.

 1.2 Inter-layer texture prediction for PU using the modified merge process (TI, JCTVC-L0230)

-The merge process is modified to support inter-layer texture prediction of PU smaller then 2Nx2N in Inter (P and B) slice.
+The merge process is modified to support inter-layer texture prediction for PU smaller then 2Nx2N in Inter (P and B) slice.
 After the spatial merging candidate derivation process, if spatial candidate is less than 4, the inter-layer texture prediction mode is added into the merge candidate list before the temporal merging candidate.
 For this mode, refIdxLx is set to -1 for x = 0 and 1.
 When the derived refIdxLx by merge_idx are equal to -1 for x = 0 and 1, a PU is predicted from the collocated reference-layer reconstruction.
 By the proposed method, the inter-layer texture prediction can be enabled in PU level without introducing an additional flag.
+Note that the inter-layer texture prediction mode can be placed in any index of the merge candidate list (other than index just after spatial candidates) especially when inter-layer MV prediction is enabled by default.
+In this test, other index selection methods will be tested.

+1.3 Combined test of 1.1 and 1.2 (TI, JCTVC-L0230)

+In this test, 1.1 and 1.2 are combined to see the coding gain when both are enabled.

 Subtest 2 Deblocking for inter-layer texture prediction